Table of Contents

 1. Academic Advising

-1. Although it is not required for you to meet with your advisor for course registrations, you are welcome to contact your advisor with questions that cannot be answered on my advising webpage https://people.ohio.edu/jeng/advising.html.
+1. Although it is not required for you to meet with advisor for course registrations, you are welcome to contact your advisor with questions that cannot be answered on my advising webpage https://people.ohio.edu/jeng/advising.html.

 2. Key Dates

-1. Monday March 25: Academic advising begins.
+1. Monday March 24: Academic advising begins.

-2. Monday April 1: Priority registration opens.
+2. Monday March 31: Priority registration opens.

 3. Registration HOLD

 2. Otherwise, your registration hold will be released by Dr. Jeng before registration opens.
-There is NO need to contact your advisor to request the release
+There is NO need to contact your advisor to request the release.

 4. HSLS Classes and BRICKS (Double Dipping)